 Recently, my brother called me to encourage me in this situation.
 He is very busy so I was thrilled to hear from him.
 He said something that I loved and I wanted to pass it along.

 He was a basketball player in high school.
 He loved the game, and still does.
-We had a basketball court, complete with lights, in our backyard when we lived in Hot Springs.
+We had a basketball court, complete with lights for night games, in our backyard when we lived in Hot Springs.
 He told me the other day, after I said how I’d like to fix this situation, that the ref doesn’t see the cheap shot, but he always sees the retaliation.
 I didn’t know what he meant, so he explained.

 I love the mental picture that Kevin gave me.
 I have thought about it over and over.
 I don’t want the foul, I don’t want to be the one who looks bad.
 I want to stay focused on the “game” – my calling as a wife and mother – and keep going forward.